fabianvanrissenbeck/memclave/setup.md

 `ci-switch` invocation in the `boot.sh` script on the *execution environment*.
 Adding the `--nr-ranks=N` option will cause the allocation of exactly `N` ranks.
 The default is just one rank.

+**NOTE:** The Memclave driver is not loaded automatically at boot.
+Programs using memclave's client library will fail if the driver has not been loaded via `insmod`.

 ## Beyond the Memclave Setup

 If you've completed all steps, you've successfully set-up a development environment for Memclave.